Anisotropic chiral cosmology: exact solutions: Final Remarks

 \section{Final Remarks}

 In this work we have studied the anisotropic Bianchi type model in the chiral cosmology setup in a twofold way.
-In the first model we consider two scalars fields but only one potential term.
-In the second one, additionally to the two scalar fields, we also consider both terms in the potential as well as the standard kinetic energy and the mixed term.
+In the first cosmological model we consider two scalar fields but a single term of the potential.
+In the second one, additionally to the two scalar fields, we also consider both terms in the potential.
 For both models we did a classical and quantum treatment, obtaining exact analytical solutions for both scenarios.